beenlanced/python_project_uv_flask_webapp_demo/README.md

 4. **Access the Project's Web Interface **
    - Open a web browser with following url.
      - http://127.0.0.1:5001
-       - We use port TCP 5001 to avoid potential collisions with other applications that might use port 5000 which is the typical port that Flask uses.
+       - I use port TCP 5001 to avoid potential collisions with other applications that might use port 5000 which is the typical port that Flask uses.

 - This web app uses GET and POST requests for a simple static webpage shown below.